Updated on: 8/30/2023

 6. Wear support pantyhose.

 This is also a good preventative measure to take to help keep varicose veins from forming.
-These do not place as much pressure as compression stockings, but for many, this is all they need.
+They are not necessarily as strong as compression hose, but in many cases, they will still be effective.

 7. Invest in a compression hose.

 You can purchase these over-the-counter or you can ask your doctor for a prescription-strength compression hose.
 Pressure on the ankle and lower leg helps blood move back toward your heart.